jbosstm/quickstart/rts/at/undertow/README.md

 The quickstart runs 3 Undertow servers:

-- one for the RESTAT coordinator
+- one for the REST-AT coordinator
 - two servers for deploying participants

 The example can be ran programmatically or interactively.